biohackathon-japan/bh24-everything-about-workflow-and-container/paper/paper.md

 To demonstrate and to encourage the developers of workflow engines for CWL to use this feature, our group releaseed a new version of `shaft`, an executor for CWL workflows, and provides a list of detailed results of the CWL conformance tests.

-Here is an example of the detailed results of the conformance tests for `CommandLineTool` category by `shaft` [@usesDataFrom:cltresult].
+Here is an example of the detailed results of the conformance tests for `CommandLineTool` category by `shaft`.

 ![Detailed result of the conformance tests for `CommandLineTool` category by `shaft`](./markdown-report.png)